 Next, the TP-Link model — the Archer — took the runner-up position, earning an 8 out of 10 for its performance.
 Out of the box, the Archer did require a firmware update, but again this task was quite easy to accomplish.
 This model has a setup wizard that guides you through the network configuration.
 Thankfully, this process is very easy, as you can't surf the web with the Archer until this is completed.

 The TP-Link Archer does have QoS, but it only allows you to sort priority by devices.

 This router also has parental controls, allowing you to filter out websites by keywords, as well as set a schedule for internet access.

 The bulk of the routers came next, with the Linksys AC1900 Max Stream, the standard Linksys AC1900, NETGEAR AC1200, NETGEAR AC1750, NETGEAR Nighthawk, and the NETGEAR Nighthawk X10 all earning a 7 out of 10 for their showing in this group of tests.

 All of the NETGEAR routers required firmware updates upon unboxing, but the Linksys routers were all set to go from the start.
 However, none of these routers were incredibly easy to configure the network settings on, with a myriad of problems presenting themselves when we attempted to set the network name and password.
-Both Linksysmodels, the NETGEAR AC1750, and the NETGEAR Nighthawk were the easiest to set up, but still much more difficult than the Asus or the TP-Link model.
+Both Linksysmodels, the NETGEAR AC1750, and the NETGEAR Nighthawk were the easiest to set up, but still much more difficult than the RT-AC88U or the TP-Link Archer.